pecknigel/learning-resources/tenets.md

 Ahem.

-## Only The Persistent Survive
+## Persistence Furthers

-Or was it “the stubborn”?
+Or was it “stubbornness”?
 Probably it’s both.

 ...